 Why deck stain jobs go bad

-- Too much stain: do it once–don’t re-coat
+- Jobs go bad because of too much stain: do it once–don’t re-coat

-- Allow all new wood to weather for some months
+- People fail to allow all new wood to weather for some months

-- Don’t apply even the best deck stain and sealer in direct sunlight
+- You should not apply even the best deck stain and sealer in direct sunlight

-How to stain a deck: a refresher from our other post
+Final tips: How to stain a deck… a summary of our other post

-We explain this in our recent post, but just to summarize:
+I explain this in How to Stain a Deck, but just to summarize:

 The most difficult job I do as a painter is scraping and sanding old paint.
 This includes ‘solid stains’ which are essentially paint: they crack and peel with age.

-We save an enormous amount of time by spraying the stain with a low-pressure insecticide sprayer.
-We take our time and protect non-decking with plastic sheets and tape and paper.
+We pros save an enormous amount of time by spraying the stain with a low-pressure insecticide sprayer.
+I take my time and protect non-decking with plastic sheets and tape and paper.
 This saves a large amount of time: no cleaning overspray in the end: that’s a drag.
-Read the list of painting tools, and just pick what you need.
+Read the list of deck tools, and just pick what you need.

 Be sure to have all the painter tools that you need